cairis-platform/cairis/docs/risks.rst

 -  Most of the fields in the Misuse Case form have already been completed based on the risk analysis carried out up to this point.
-   Click on the Narrative tab and enter a scenario which describes how the attacker realises the associated risk, i.e. carries out the threat by exploiting the vulnerability.
-The scenario written should be written in line with the attributes and values displayed in the Summary tab.
+   Enter a scenario which describes how the attacker realises the associated risk, i.e. carries out the threat by exploiting the vulnerability.
+The scenario written should be written in line with the attributes and values displayed.

--  Click on the Create button to create the Misuse Case and close the Misuse Case form.
-Following this, click Create add the new risk.
+-  Click on the Create button to add the new risk.

 -  Existing risks can be modified by clicking on the risk in the Risks table, making the necessary changes, and clicking on the